niolabs/docs/docs/system-designer/designer-tasks.md

 ## Service

-A service is a collection of blocks that work together to perform a service.
+A service is a collection of blocks that work together to perform a desired task or service.

 Services are created inside an instance and contain blocks.